 - Conduct academic research

-If you know the name of the article you are searching for, you may enter the exact title in quotations in either the ODIN Online Article search or Google Scholar (If you are on campus Google Scholar will automatically connect to Raugust Library resources.
+If you know the name of the article you are searching for, try searching the exact title in quotations in either the library catalog or in Google Scholar.
+(If you’re on campus, Google Scholar will automatically connect you to Raugust Library resources.
 To set up that Google Scholar-library link on your own device, take a look at these brief how-to instructions.)